Processor

 To enable processor defaults comment all four settings and reboot

-Lowering the max frequency on battery power may not conserve power; best results are to be expected from the ondemand governor without frequency limits
+Lowering the max frequency on battery power may not conserve power; best results are to be expected from the above mentioned default governors without frequency limits

 CPU_ENERGY_PERF_POLICY_ON_AC/BAT